NemoursResearch/N3C/docs/projects-and-publications.md

 ## Example projects
 Visit the [N3C Data Enclave Projects page](https://covid.cd2h.org/enclave_projects){:target="_blank"} to learn more about existing projects.

 Approved projects are shared with the public.
-Listed below are descriptions of some projects that have been shared on the [Data Enclave Projects page](https://covid.cd2h.org/enclave_projects){:target="_blank"}:
+Listed below are descriptions of some projects that have been shared on the [Data Enclave Projects page](https://covid.cd2h.org/enclave_projects){:target="_blank"} (click to expand):

   <details style="margin-bottom: 20px">
     <summary><strong>Acute Kidney Injury in Pediatric COVID-19 Patients</strong></summary>